 The technique of Ortho-K is now a safe, viable and reversible alternative to laser refractive surgery.

 The cornea is mouldable and returns to its original shape if lens wear is stopped.
 For this reason, lenses are always worn nightly, alternate nights or 4-5 hours each day after the ideal corneal shape has been achieved in order to retain the effect.

-The main purpose of Ortho-k is to be free of both contact lenses and spectacles for the majority, or more typically, all waking hours.
+The main purpose of Ortho-K is to be free of both contact lenses and spectacles for the majority of, or more typically, all waking hours.
 The freedom from any artificial aid appeals to short-sighted (myopic) spectacle and contact lens wearers and is ideal for sportsmen, those who work in dusty or dirty environments or people who find spectacles or conventional contact lenses inconvenient.
-In addition, those who need to have a certain degree of uncorrected vision to satisfy their employers or a licensing body (e.g. pilots, police) can also be helped by Orthok.
-Most patients wear the lenses overnight and remove them on awakening.
+In addition, those who need to have a certain degree of uncorrected vision to satisfy their employers or a licensing body (e.g. pilots, police) can also be helped by Ortho-K. Most patients wear the lenses overnight and remove them on awakening.

 Who Is Suitable For Ortho-K?

-The procedure works best up to a maximum spherical prescription of -5.00D.
-Astigmatism up to a -1.00D vertical cyls and up to -2.50D horizontal cyls.
+The procedure works best for patients with up to a maximum spherical prescription of -5.00D, Astigmatism up to a -1.00D vertical cyls and up to -2.50D horizontal cyls.

-Shortsightedness above this may be reduced but total correction is not usually possible but still very acceptable.
+Short-sightedness above this may be reduced but total correction is not usually possible.

 What Does The Initial Visit Involve?

 The initial assessment appointment includes a full eye examination and computerized corneal topographical scanning which provides a computer generated contour map from 80,000 analysed points.
 This gives the practitioner a chance to assess both the general condition and health of the eyes and also to determine the likely effect of the procedure in that individual.
 These corneal scanning maps can then be used to make a pair of custom fitted lenses.